MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 - `conda install -c conda-forge rise`
 - `python -m ipykernel install --user --name=drugcomp` (or whatever environment is being used above) to make sure this environment is activated in the notebook
 - Once installed, if a notebook with RISE slides is active, use option-R to enter the slideshow.

+Note that Google Colab and environments without RISE will strip out the RISE formatting from notebooks and make it necessary to re-add it.